 Baking is a fun hobby for me.
 These days, as a busy mom, it doesn’t happen as often as I would like.
 I recently had the pleasure of making a homemade dutch apple pie after our annual apple picking trip.
 The pie turned out delicious, but it also reminded me of a time when I made a pie that tasted horrible – swiss chard pie.

 As a disclaimer, swiss chard pie can be quite tasty, but not the way I made it.
-It was an honest mistake and one I hope nobody else repeats.
-I accidentally mistook rhubarb for swiss chard and ended up making a swiss chard pie.
 Here’s the story of exactly what happened and how it happened.
 I’ll also include a good swiss chard pie recipe.
 Vegetable tarte is another great savory option.

 Swiss Chard Pie